 - 76. Applicant/Developer shall annex to Community Facilities District No. 2010-1 for the maintenance of: - a.
 Landscape/Hardscape - b.
 Streetlights - c.
-Drainage Basins / Storm Drain Facilities Prior to the issuance of a certificate or temporary certificate of occupancy.

-- 77. Applicant/Developer shall pay the Five Thousand Dollars (\$5,000.00) cost for the City's consultant to annex the Community Facilities District No. 2010-1 and the City fee for processing the request, prior to the issuance of a certificate or temporary certificate of occupancy. - 78.
-The Applicant/Developer shall pay the Five Thousand Dollars (\$5,000) cost for the City's consultant to annex to PTAX2 and the City fee for processing the request, prior to the issuance of a certificate or temporary certificate of occupancy. - 79.
-If imported or exported soil material is necessary to balance the grading on the site, a separate grading plan and haul permit approval is necessary before transport of the material. - 80.
-Applicant/Developer shall submit the following items for approval from the Engineering Department: - a.
-Grading Plans with the street address for each lot and/or building foot prints - b.
-Storm Drain / Drainage Plans - c.
-Street Improvement Plans - d.
-Street Lighting Plans - e.
+Drainage Basins / Storm Drain Facilities Prior to the issuance of a certificate of occupancy. - 77.
+Applicant/Developer shall pay the Five Thousand Dollars (\$5,000.00) cost for the City's consultant to annex the Community Facilities District No. 2010-1 and the City fee for processing the request, prior to the issuance of an occupancy permit. - 78.
+The Applicant/Developer shall pay the Five Thousand Dollars (\$5,000) cost for the City's consultant to annex to PTAX2 and the City fee for processing the request, prior to the issuance of an occupancy permit. - 79.
+A Parcel Merger shall be filed if Construction Item 17 is not moved to be located on one parcel 665-070-001

+- 80. Applicant/Developer shall submit the following items for approval from the Engineering Department: - a.
+Grading Plans with the street address for the lot and/or building foot prints - b.
+Street Plans for Palomar Lane - c.
+Street Lighting Plans - d.
 Composite Utility Plans (Sewer and Water Plans - submit to Mission Springs Water District) - 81.
 If the Applicant/Developer requests a Temporary Certificate of Occupancy before all the improvements are completed the Applicant/Developer shall submit the following items for approval with the submittal of the Improvement Agreement for the project; - a.
 Soils Report - b.
 Title Report - c.
 Preliminary Grading Plan - d.
 Hydrology Report - e.
 Utility master plan - f.
-Street Plans - g.
 Engineer's Estimate of the incomplete improvements - 82.
-Dedicate by separate instrument 30 feet of street right of way for Palomar Lanenorth side of centerline across the frontage of the property. - 83.
-File a Report of Waste Discharge for the site to verify the use of underground sewage disposal in lieu of public sanitary sewers. - 84.
-Prior to the installation of any improvements in the public right-of-way (ROW), an encroachment permit shall be obtained from the City Public Works Department.

-- 85. A soil compaction report shall be prepared and submitted to the City Building Department for approval prior to issuance of any building permits. - 86.
+Prior to the installation of any improvements in the public right-of-way (ROW), an encroachment permit shall be obtained from the City Public Works Department. - 83.
+If imported or exported soil material is necessary to balance the grading on the site, a separate grading plan and haul permit approval is necessary before transport of the material. - 84.
+A soil compaction report shall be prepared and submitted to the City Building Department for approval prior to issuance of any building permits. - 85.
 There shall be no encroachment into public rights of way for construction trailers, equipment, trash bins, portable toilets, or materials; all of which shall be kept onsite.
-Construction access to the site shall be by an approved driveway, entry, or curb cut; no asphalt ramps or curb jumping is permitted. - 87.
+Construction access to the site shall be by an approved driveway, entry, or curb cut; no asphalt ramps or curb jumping is permitted. - 86.
 At no time shall any adjacent streets for the project be allowed to be used for construction staging, storage or other such construction related activities.
 Access by heavy equipment shall be limited to the minimum number of trips essential to completing the construction.
-Any damage to the existing public roadways, sidewalks or other infrastructure shall be repaired or replaced by the Applicant's contractor at his own expense, as directed by the Public Works Director. - 88.
+Any damage to the existing public roadways, sidewalks or other infrastructure shall be repaired or replaced by the Applicant's contractor at his own expense, as directed by the Public Works Director. - 87.
 Applicant/Developer shall submit an owner-and contractor-signed PM10 Dust Control Implementation Plan in accordance with the standards and codes of the City and the South Coast Air Quality Management District (SCAQMD).
-Plans shall be submitted for review and approval by the Public Works Department prior to the issuance of any grading and/or applicable building permits. - 89.
-Applicant/Developer shall comply with the National Pollution Discharge Elimination System (NPDES) requirements per the California Regional Water Quality Control Board (RWQCB) regulations.
-The Applicant/Developer shall submit a Project Specific Stormwater Pollution Prevention Plan (SWPPP) to comply with the California General Permit for Stormwater Discharges Associated with the Construction Activity, prior to the issuance of a grading permit. - 90.
-The on-site driveways and parking areas shall be improved with an all-weather surface capable of supporting a 60,000-pound dual axle wheel load per Riverside County Fire Department.
-The thickness of the parking surface shall be based upon "R" value tests taken of the soils and to be determined to be adequate by the geotechnical engineer, all subject to approval by the City Engineer. - 91.
-The Applicant/Developer is required to construct all transition and missing links between existing and proposed improvements. - 92.
-The Applicant/Developer/Contractor shall comply with section 8.08 Recycling and Diversion of Waste from Construction and Demolition of the Municipal Code and file a Plan with the City's Building Department prior to the start of any construction. - 93.
-The Applicant/Developer shall construct access road improvements on the following streets:
+Plans shall be submitted for review and approval by the Public Works Department prior to the issuance of any grading and/or applicable building permits.